dqdang/dqdang.github.io/_posts/2019-01-29-hold-my-liquor.markdown

 How many times have you gotten upset at not being able to find food while chatting with your friend on messenger?
 For me, more than I would like to admit.

-Having a bit of experience with the HPP stack now (Heroku, Python, PostgresSQL), I decided to add in another API in conjunction with Facebook's Messenger API:
+Having a bit of experience with the HPP stack now (Heroku, Python, PostgresSQL), I decided to add in another API in conjunction with Facebook's Messenger API: Yelp.
+It's usable for now, although Heroku's restriction with Dyno hours limit the bots' usage.
-Yelp.
-It didn't take too long, and it's usable for now.

 Take a look at the project if you want:
 [hold-my-liquor][hold-my-liquor]